-Why teachers from Kazakhstan to Ghana are putting mancala boards in their classrooms
+Why teachers can use mancala boards in classrooms

-What makes mancala uniquely suited to classrooms is its combination of simplicity and depth.
-The rules are simple enough to teach in a single lesson.
-The strategy is deep enough to sustain interest across an entire school year.
-And the materials are cheap: an egg carton and 48 dried beans make a perfect Kalah board.
-No school budget needed.
+What makes mancala useful in classrooms is its combination of simplicity and depth.
+The rules are simple enough to teach in a single lesson, while repeated positions can support later lessons on planning, fairness, and explaining a move.
+The materials can also be cheap: an egg carton and 48 dried beans are enough for a starter Kalah board.

 Which mancala variant should you teach first?

-The answer depends on the age group and the learning goals:
+The answer depends on the age group and the learning goals.
+Treat the ranges below as practical classroom guidance, not as medical, developmental, or curriculum certification.

 - Ages 5-7 (Kindergarten-Grade 1): Bestemshe.
-The 5x2 board with 50 stones creates 5-10 minute games.
+The 5x2 board with 50 stones creates short games.
 No complex rules (no tuzdyks, no bonus turns).
-Pure counting practice.
-The Kazakhstan pilot study used Bestemshe precisely because it isolates the fundamental skill: predicting where the last stone will land.
+It isolates the fundamental classroom skill: predicting where the last stone will land.

 - Ages 7-10 (Grades 2-4): Kalah.
 The bonus-turn mechanic adds strategic depth without overwhelming complexity.
 The capture rule (empty pit on your side → take opponent's opposite pit) teaches cause-and-effect thinking.
-Kalah games last 10-15 minutes, fitting neatly into a classroom session.
+Once the class knows the rules, Kalah can fit a short classroom session.

 - Ages 10-14 (Grades 5-8): Oware.
-The feeding rule (you cannot leave your opponent with no legal moves) introduces ethical reasoning: you must help your opponent enough to keep the game alive.
-Ghanaian teachers use Oware specifically to teach this concept — it is not just a rule, it is a lesson in fairness and community.
+The feeding rule (you cannot leave your opponent with no legal moves) makes fairness visible inside the rules: you must keep the game alive while still trying to win.

 Lesson plan: your first mancala class (45 minutes)